honghulabs/DockerKeras/README.md

 亲，如觉不错便给颗星。
 Geben Sie mir bitte einen Stern, wenn du findest, dass dieses Projekt sich lohnt!

-See below for further information about what packages are included in each of the images we provide and how to use.
+See below for what packages are included inside the images we provide and how to use these images.
 Also, if you find any important package which is not included, do not hesitate to contact me!

 ## Table of Contents